MasterCloudApps-Projects/REST-gRPC-GraphQL/rest/rest.md

 > By tunnelling we mean using the same operation on the same identifier to perform different actions.
 SOAP over HTTP or XML-RPC are examples of tunnelling, because they use POST calls to a single URI to perform different operations: they both would delete a resource performing a POST call.

+## Implementation
+The above [constraints](#constraints) are not tight to any specific transfer protocol.
+They fit perfectly on HTTP, where we work with data (_resources_), and the behaviour results from the operations on that data.
+When HTTP is used to create a RESTful Service, we call it [_RESTful Web Service_][RESTful Web Service].

+However, most _REST APIs_ are not HATEOAS compliant.
+So, instead of take advantage of hypermedia, very often APIs rely on contracts and rules on how identifiers are built (they are not _opaque_, but _predictable_).
+These APIs, which are not that different from RPC, are often called [_REST-Like Web Services_][REST-LikeWeb Service].

+### Characteristics of a HATEOAS API

+* ✔️ Evolvability.
+Client and server don't rely on a bespoke contract, but in open standards.
+* ✔️ Discoverability.
+A client can easily discover new functionalities provided by the server.
+* ✔️ Simplicity.
+Reduces the client-side logic.
+* ✘ Lack of adoption and tooling.
+* ✘ Cost.
+Developing a RESTful Service is expensive.

 [Roy Fielding's doctoral dissertation Architectural Styles and the Design of Network-based Software Architectures]: https://www.ics.uci.edu/~fielding/pubs/dissertation/top.htm
+[RESTful Web Service]: ./restful-web-services.md
+[REST-LikeWeb Service]: ./restlike-web-services.md